tlspuffin/async-opcua/docs/crypto.md

 Future versions of the crate might also want to:

-* Check the certificate's signing chain
+* Check the certificate's signing chain.
 * Maintain a trust store or folder where trusted root signing keys can be stored.

-All of this is supplied by OpenSSL and has comprehensive support for doing all these things.
-Whereas it appears to be rather weak in pure-Rust implementations.
-For example `webpki` is primarily concerned with parsing an X509, and not creating one or signing another one.
-The `rcgen` crate might be a viable way of generating certs and `pem` may be viable for encoding / decoding them.

 ### X509 Fields

 X509 Certs are generated subject to the requirements of OPC UA which requires a serial number and the first alt subject name to be an application URI.
 Subsequent alt subjects can be IP or DNS entries of the host.

 Ordinarily a valid self signed cert can be produced by using the `certificate-creator` tool.

 ## PKI infrastructure

 All certificates and a server's private key are managed by the `CertificateStore`.
 Each cert and key is stored on disk in a PEM encoded file with different directories representing rejected and accepted certs.

-The certificate store is implemented in Rust but uses OpenSSL to read/write certs from PEM format and validate their contents.